CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-05.md

 # Lab 05: Configure Microsoft Fabric open mirrored databases

-In this lab, you will learn how to configure Microsoft Fabric open mirrored databases.
-You will start by creating an open mirrored database within the Fabric environment.
-Then, you'll write change data into the landing zone to ensure synchronization.
-After that, you will initiate the mirroring process to enable data replication.
-Finally, you’ll monitor the mirroring process to ensure data consistency and resolve any issues that arise during synchronization.
+### Lab Scenario

+In this lab, you will configure open mirrored databases within Microsoft Fabric.
+Your goal is to set up data replication between different database environments, ensuring high availability and fault tolerance.
+By the end of this lab, you will have configured open mirrored databases in Microsoft Fabric, enabling seamless data synchronization, real-time access, and improved system reliability across regions or services.

+## Lab objectives
+In this lab, you will complete the following tasks:

+- Task 01: Create an Open mirrored database
+- Task 02: Write Change Data to the Landing Zone and Monitor the Replication Process

+## Estimated time: 30 minutes

 ## Task 01: Create an Open mirrored database

+In this task, you will create an open mirrored database in Microsoft Fabric to enable real-time data synchronization and high availability across different environments.

 1. Navigate to the **Fabric portal** home.